The Top 19 Essential Legal Documents for Startups in 2024

 This legal document is referred to as the founders’ agreement, or sometimes the shareholder agreement.

-It’s one of the most important legal documents for startups, and here’s why:
+It’s one of the most important legal documents needed for startups, and here’s why:

 • It details the rights and obligations of each shareholder